ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @desc, no, A description for the step to display to the user and to include in the test session log.
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+Within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
+Note that within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.
+See :ref:`tdl-steps-common-hidesteps` for further details.
     @success, no, Whether or not this step should be considered as a success or failure (the default).
-This is provided as a ``boolean`` or a variable reference.
+This is provided as a ``boolean`` or a :ref:`variable reference<test-case-referring-to-variables>`.
-    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
-Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-See :ref:`tdl-steps-common-hidesteps` for further details. documentation, no, Rich text content that provides further information on the current step.
+    @undefined, no, Whether or not this step should complete the test session with an undefined outcome (considered only if ``success`` is not set to ``true``).
+This is provided as a ``boolean`` or a :ref:`variable reference<test-case-referring-to-variables>`. documentation, no, Rich text content that provides further information on the current step.

 The following example shows a test case that exits as a success based on the user's input: